Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Prevention

 Specific prevention of actinomycosis has not been developed.
 General recommendations include timely treatment of infections of the oral cavity, gastrointestinal tract and respiratory system.
-It is necessary to observe personal hygiene and, if possible, avoid injury to the skin, as well as increase immunity.
+It is necessary to maintain personal hygiene and, if possible, avoid injury to the skin, as well as increase immunity.

-ACTINOMYCOSIS, ACTINOBACILLOSIS AND RELATED DISEASES
+ACTINOMYCOSIS, ACTINOBACILOSIS AND RELATED DISEASES

 Part /1 / 2 / 3 /

-1. General idea
+1. General overview

 2. Actinomycosis